stephieo/alx-low_level_programming/README.md

-this is my first project using low level programming
+these are a group of projects using low level programming , using C